COMPASS Mentor Information

 1. Complete a COMPASS mentor application.

 2. Interviews will be conducted at the end of March, and selections made in April.

-- Communicate with mentee at least twice per month, via text, email, or in person;
+- Communicate with mentee at least twice per month via text, email, or phone

-- Meet in-person with mentee at least once per month (1 hr minimum);
+- Meet in-person or virtually with mentee at least once per month

-- An Individual check-in meeting with Lauren Accola (coordinator of COMPASS program) once per month
+- An Individual check-in meeting with coordinator of COMPASS program

 - Notify coordinator of COMPASS program of any concerns with mentee